 Tips for Managing Your Retirement Plans

-- Manaing your retirement assets can be a lot to handle on your own.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Managing your retirement assets can be a lot to handle on your own.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Curious how far your current assets will get you in retirement?
 Our retirement calculator can help shed some light on the matter.
-Just tell us where you plan to retire, your current annual income, your monthly savings, your anticipated annual retirement expenses and your social security election age.
+Just tell us where you plan to retire, your current annual income, your monthly savings, your anticipated annual retirement expenses and your Social Security election age.
 Using this information, you can see how much more you need to save to reach your goals.